jilljenn/tryalgo.org/en/_posts/2020-12-13-vertex-cover.md

 ![]({{site.images}}vertex-cover-difference.png){:width="400"}

 In general the result is a collection of cycles and paths, each alternating with edges from the yellow and edge from the blue matching.
 In this example there is a single path, namely u2-v2-u1-v1.
 We observe that the two endpoints of the path are free for the yellow matching.
 Such a path is called an alternating augmenting path.
 Why *augmenting*?
 Because if we take the symmetric difference between the yellow matching and this path, then we obtain the blue matching.
-THe cardinality increased by exactly one during the process, namely the endpoints of the path are now matching, all inner vertex of the path remain matched, just to different vertices.
+The cardinality increased by exactly one during the process, namely the endpoints of the path are now matched, all inner vertex of the path remain matched, just to different vertices.

 This shows that one can find a maximum cardinality matching iteratively by finding augmenting alternating paths and using them to increase the current matching.
-This is a sort of greedy algorithm, just that we don't add edges greedily by augmenting paths.
+This is a sort of greedy algorithm, just that we don't add edges greedily but augmenting paths.

 The main difficulty is then to find augmenting paths, but for bipartite graphs this can be done by a simple graph exploration.
 Start with a free vertex on the left say, let it be the root, and build an alternating exploration tree.
 By *alternating* we mean that every path from the root to some leaf alternates between edges not in the current matching and edges in the current matching.